juxt/astro-website/src/pages/blog/bitemporal-christmas.md

 **Robot** 😢: Oh dear, I'm sorry for scaring you.

-**node** 😅: My name is `node`, I'm lost and need your help.
+**node** 😅: My name is `node`, and I need your help.
 I've lost my way home, maybe if we can find your presents we can find my home too!

 **Jimmy**: But where _are_ my presents?